 Other examples of inductive reasoning generating conclusions include:

-As obvious from examples such as these, the conclusions reached are based on observations of cats, cars, and pizza, but those observations may not have included exceptions (e.g., dessert pizza) to contradict the general premises generated.
+As obvious from examples such as these, the conclusions reached are based on observations of cats, cars, and pizza.
+Still, those observations may have not included exceptions (e.g., dessert pizza) to contradict the general premises generated.
 Qualitative research employs inductive methods iteratively to find those exceptions and further develop more universal observations and conclusions about the world.

-Deduction starts with a first premise ("all players on the same basketball team were the same-colored uniform") and applies it to a new context or set of data.
+Inductive reasoning looks to form a valid argument from the bottom up, while a top-down approach to looking at the world can be called deductive logic.
+Deductive arguments begin with applying an existing theoretical understanding of the phenomena of interest to examine it in a particular context (in the case of qualitative research) or develop a hypothesis and test it (in the case of quantitative research).
+Deduction starts with a first premise ("all players on the same basketball team wear the same-colored uniform") and applies it to a new context or set of data.
 What the researcher learns about the data is known as the second premise.
-Finally, the researcher compares the two premises to arrive at an inference or conclusion that either affirms the first premise or warrants development of existing theory or creation of new theory.
+Finally, the researcher compares the two premises to arrive at an inference or conclusion that either affirms the first premise or warrants the development of existing theory or creation of new theory.

-In the example on inductive reasoning, imagine that you are watching another basketball game, this time in a more casual setting where players don't wear uniforms.
+Continuing the example from our discussion of inductive reasoning, imagine that you are watching another basketball game, this time in a more casual setting where players don't wear uniforms.
 However, one set of players is wearing shirts while the other players are not.
 The specific conclusions about the same color uniforms are tested here but ultimately conflict with the new data.

 Among other examples of deductive reasoning, imagine another simple example where you are conducting specific observations where birds lay eggs.
 Using previous knowledge and experience to build your premise, you are likely to conclude that the eggs will eventually hatch birds.
 The inference or educated guess you make about what happens to the eggs is thus tested by the actual outcome of the eggs you are observing.

-A third type of reasoning is called abduction, which relies on making an educated guess based on your observations.
+A third type of reasoning is called abduction, which relies on making an educated guess to explain what you are observing.
+This educated guess can stem from previous theory or experience.
 For example, think about how Sherlock Holmes or other famous detectives employ abductive reasoning to rule out impossible or improbable events.

 Whether your data analysis strategy follows inductive logic or deductive logic, ATLAS.ti can help you apply your reasoning to your research data through the data analysis process.

-At the core of qualitative data analysis is coding, which summarizes data into smaller segments of information that are easier to understand.
-These codes, when organized in a hierarchy, work inductively and deductively to help you visualize a working theory based on the data and existing knowledge.
+At the core of qualitative data analysis is coding, which collects segments of information together so that they are easier to understand.
+These codes, when organized in a hierarchy, can help you work inductively or deductively and visualize a working theory based on the data and existing knowledge.